Eleanor of Aquitaine: Art

 Eleanor issuing charter to Poitiers in 1199, by Steinhal (Town hall, late 19th c.)

-Images of Eleanor are common throughout history but since there are none from her lifetime, these are purely speculative.
-Some romanesque carvings, such as those at the Cloisters in New York and Chartres and Bordeaux cathedrals, have been attributed to her but these cannot be substantiated, while completely erroneous claims from medieval art have frequently been used to illustrate articles and books about her, such as a queen from the 14th-century Codex Manesse.
+Images of Eleanor are common, but since none dates from her lifetime, these are purely speculative.
+Some Romanesque-style carvings, such as those at the Cloisters in New York and Chartres and Bordeaux cathedrals, have been attributed to her but these cannot be substantiated, while completely erroneous claims from medieval art have frequently been used to illustrate articles and books about her, such as a queen from the 14th-century Codex Manesse.
 (Note: The Codex Manesse image was used as the cover of some editions of Alison Weir's biography.)
 The stained glass window in Poitiers Cathedral with a donor portrait of Eleanor is not original but a nineteenth-century restoration by Adolphe Steinheil.
 Two of the commonest claims have been the fresco in the chapel of at St. Radegonde at Chinon and a donor portrait of a kneeling woman in a twelfth-century psalter, which has led to it becoming known as the Eleanor Psalter.